JodyMurray/PetFriends/README.md

 - When the reply icon was clicked on, the page wasn't redirecting to the reply section on the post page.
     * Solution: There was an unnecessary space in the link - {posts/$id}.

-- There was an issue with logging in from safari, once I added the credentials it would jump back to the signin page.
+- There was an issue with logging in through safari, once I added the credentials it would jump back to the signin page.
     * Solution: Upon researching in Slack, the issue was with the JWT json web token as a http-only cookie in the browser, in the settings in Safari, enabling "Allow cross-website tracking" resolved the issue and it was possible to sign-in.